Field Trips - Grades 6-8

-Our school field trips are free for students – rain or shine – and schools only need to provide transportation to and from the Suncoast Youth Conservation Center (SYCC) and packed lunches for students.
-The minimum class size is 10 students and the maximum number of students in one day is 42 or less depending on your chosen activity.
-SYCC, as part of the FYCCN, requires a 1:10 adult to youth ratio for all land-based activities and a 1:5 adult to youth ratio for water-based activities.
+Our school field trips are free for students – rain or shine – but, you must provide the transportation to and from the Suncoast Youth Conservation Center (SYCC).
+Minimum class size is 10 students and the maximum number of students in one day is 42 or less depending on your chosen activity.
+Since SYCC is ACA accredited, we require a 1:10 adult to youth ratio for all land-based activities and a 1:5 adult to youth ratio for water-based activities.
 We provide the instructors, lessons, necessary equipment and smiles for your memorable time here.

 Please email us with questions and to book your field trip experience: firstname.lastname@example.org.
 Hurry, spaces fill up fast!